Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 Crucially, the couplings of the collector and the modulator to $\ms{B}_z$ are set to be much weaker than their couplings to the heat baths $\ms{B}_{0}$, $\ms{B}_1$ and $\ms{B}_r$, i.e. we have that $\gamma \gg \mu, \mu'$.
 This implies that the dynamics of the whole machine has two intrinsic time scales.
-The first (fast dynamics) is associated with the internal evolution of $\ms{C}$ and $\ms{M}$.
-Hence, both the collector and the modulator will reach their steady-states relatively quickly.
+The first (fast dynamics) is associated with the internal evolution of \chg{the collector} $\ms{C}$ and \chg{the modulator} $\ms{M}$.
+Hence, both \chg{parts of the machine} will reach their steady states relatively quickly.
 This means that the qubit $\ms{C}_z$ of the collector will reach the virtual temperature $\beta_v$ [see Eq. \eqref{eq:not_vt}], while the modulator qubit will be at temperature $\beta_r$.
 The second (slow dynamics) is associated with the changes of the temperature of the output environment $\ms{B}_z$.
 This means that $\ms{B}_z$ will slowly thermalize via the contact with qubits $\ms{C}_z$ and $\ms{M}$, to an intermediate temperature between $\beta_v$ and $\beta_r$.

 Let us now discuss the slow evolution more carefully.
 We denote by $\beta_z(t)$ the time evolution of the temperature of the output environment $\ms{B}_z$.
-The heat currents delivered from both parts of the machine alter $\beta_z(t)$ according to Eq. (\ref{eq:beta_dot}).
+The heat currents delivered from \chg{the collector and the modulator} alter $\beta_z(t)$ according to Eq. (\ref{eq:beta_dot}).
 The steady-state of the output environment $\ms{B}_z$ is achieved when $\dot{\beta}_z(t) = 0$.
-Denoting the stationary value of $\beta_z(t)$ with ${\beta}_z^{\infty}$ we obtain an expression for its excited state population
+Denoting the stationary value of $\beta_z(t)$ with ${\beta}_z^{\infty}$ and solving the equation $j_{\ms{C}} + j_{\ms{M}} = 0$, we obtain the following expression for the steady state temperature: